FIRSTinMI/av-docs/docs/broadcast-guidelines.md

 ## Requirements

 {: .note }
-These requirements are things you must follow as a FIM AV volunteer when running your stream.
+These requirements are things you must follow as a FiM AV volunteer when running your stream.
 If you believe your event should be exempted from any of these requirements, please clear it first with an AV Lead.

-These requirements apply to any coverage of a FIM event which is used to create official match videos.
+These requirements apply to any coverage of a FiM event which is used to create official match videos.

 - Show the full field for the entire match
   - Caveat: during the endgame you can show an alternative perspective if it gives a better view of the robots and still gives the audience a sense of what all six robots on the field are doing
 - Do not stream audio/video which you do not have the rights for
   - If it's in the event script, it's probably safe
+  - **This includes DJ music**.
+Music should only be audible inside the venue, not on the livestream bus.
   - If you're not sure, ask or default to no
 - Stick to the event script
-  - Your event's script has been carefully put together by *FIRST* headquarters, FIM staff, and your event coordinator.
+  - Your event's script has been carefully put together by *FIRST* headquarters, FiM staff, and your event coordinator.
 It includes content that sponsors require us to show.
 Unless the script says otherwise, consider any sponsor-related content to be "must play"
   - MCs and GAs may opt to reference bullet points rather than reading word-for-word for some of the spoken parts of the event script.
 This is okay as long as the major points in the script are still made.

 ## Recommendations